 LEARN MY EXACT WORKFLOW FOR PINTEREST + TAILWIND

-All of March in Pinterest PowerUp we’re talking about pinning and re-pinning strategies using Pinterest + Tailwind.
+You’ll also get in-depth training on pinning and re-pinning strategies using Pinterest + Tailwind.
 We’re talking workflows, SmartLoops, Tailwind Tribes, interval settings - all of it!

 So now it’s decision time, Rockstar.